martinfleis/gisruk2025/README.md

 In case you do not want to install everything and just want to try out the course material, use the environment setup by Binder [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/martinfleis/gisruk2025/main?urlpath=lab/) and open the notebook right away.
 Note that the performance may not be optimal.

-#### uv / pip / Google Colab
+#### pip / Google Colab

 You can also install the necessary dependencies from PyPI using `pip`.
 The instructions can be used both locally and within Google Colab.
-With `uv`, just prepend `pip` commands with `uv` to get `uv pip ...`.

 ```bash
 pip install momepy scikit-learn numba osmnx geopy matplotlib mapclassify folium clustergram bokeh geoplanar neatnet